-Tara is an author who is excited to bring her skills and love of literature to Paperbark as Submissions Editor.
-She is currently studying Comparative Literature and English for her BA, where she lives to discover unexpected connections between concepts, cultures, and disciplines.
-Her work has been featured in The Millions and Rebel Lifestyle Magazine, and she has also interned at commercial and academic publishers such as Pro Se Productions, Dreaming Big Publications, and the University of Massachusetts Press.
-When she isn't haunting her favorite bookstores in the Pioneer Valley, she's hunting for new music to fuel those rainy day brainstorms (and is always open to suggestions).
-She looks forward to furthering the multidisciplinary mission of Paperbark.
+Tara is a student of Comparative Literature and English at the University of Massachusetts Amherst, where she lives to discover unexpected connections between concepts, cultures, and disciplines.
+Her work has been featured in The Millions and Rebel Lifestyle Magazine.
+When she isn’t haunting her favorite used bookstores in the Pioneer Valley, she’s hunting for new music to fuel those rainy day brainstorms (and is always open to suggestions).
+As Submissions Editor, she looks forward to furthering the multidisciplinary mission of Paperbark.

 Luke Canavan was raised in Holliston, Massachusetts, where he spent the majority of his younger years playing baseball and basketball.
 It wasn’t until high school that he discovered his passion for storytelling.
 He first started writing screenplays, then quickly branched out to prose and poetry.
 He is currently an undergraduate student at the University of Massachusetts Amherst, where he studies English, Communications, and Psychology.
 As Outreach and Engagement Coordinator of Paperbark, Luke oversees distribution and constantly works to find new ways to connect with local businesses and organizations to grow the popularity of the magazine.